Credit Union South: Transfer of engagements

 On 13 March 2019, the members of Credit Union South voted in favour and passed a special resolution, approving a transfer of engagements of Credit Union South to Credit Union Baywide.
 This transfer of engagements was part of a proposed multi-party credit union merger between Credit Union South and four other participating New Zealand credit unions; Aotearoa Credit Union, Credit Union Central, Credit Union Baywide and Credit Union Steelsands.

 On 14 March 2019, Credit Union Steelsands members voted not in favour of the proposed transfer of engagements and have therefore, not gone ahead with the proposed merger with the participating credit unions.

 On 15 March 2019, the members and the board of directors of Credit Union Baywide, accepted the transfer of engagements from three out of the four participating credit unions, meaning that they will merge to become New Zealand's largest credit union.
 The intended transfer of engagements will take effect from 1 May 2019, once certain regulatory approvals and conditions are met.

 Core business activities

-Transactional banking

-Transactional banking products and services include, everyday accounts, savings accounts, debit and credit cards, insurance and mobile banking.

-Personal lending

-Personal lending products and services include personal loans and personal loan calculators.

-Investment banking

-NZCU South offers term deposit options ranging from 1 month – 36 months.
-As well as the Fisher Funds KiwiSaver scheme.